inblockio/aqua-cheque/README.md

 # brew install chipmk/tap/docker-mac-net-connect && sudo brew services start chipmk/tap/docker-mac-net-connect
 make start-all
 ```

+> The `start-all` command must remain running in your terminal.
+Use another terminal to run other commands.
+>
+> You can stop the services with `ctrl+c`.

 ### Upload your Service's Trigger and Submission contracts